Here is a little bit about me...

 I graduated with an MFA in Filmmaking in 2011 after realizing —late, as one should— that working in the pharmaceutical industry was not for me.
 Because of my acquired skills in the marketing department of a big pharma company, I landed naturally on the production side of the film industry: Producer, Assistant Director (first and second), Production Secretary, … But in this side of the film-making process I wasn’t developing my creativity as I was expecting, so I switched my focus into something else.

 As a filmmaker I wanted to develop my own projects, but getting a movie off the ground, as you know, is a pilgrimage through many stages, most of which imply waiting.
-In those times of wait, together with some friends, I started a publishing house that focuses in cinema and the literature that surrounds the film-making process.
+In those times of wait, together with some friends, I started a publishing house that focuses on cinema and the literature that surrounds the film-making process.

 What initially was just a film buff publishing film books, developed into a discovery of a very creative field in the making of a movie: film stills.
 As I was selecting images to illustrate the wonderful texts about John Ford written by Peter Bogdanovich, I was falling in love with the images captured by photographers like Denis Cameron and John R.Hamilton.